Summer Jobs in the Black Hills of South Dakota

 Join our dynamic team providing Entertainment and Recreation to our Guests while building long lasting Friendships and Memories for Ourselves.
 Nearly ONE hundred years ago Palmer Gulch was founded on a reputation of hospitality and warmth, which still spreads throughout this peaceful valley today.
 We need your help to continue this heritage.

 We hire from all over the world.
-In recent years, staff members have hailed from places like: Philippines, Czech Republic, China, Russia, Lithuania, Taiwan, Thailand, Mexico and all over the United States.
+In recent years, staff members have hailed from places like: Columbia, Czech Republic, Lithuania, Taiwan, Thailand, Mexico and all over the United States.